sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Global keyboard shortcut to open/close the app. *(macOS 10.15 and later)*
 - Supports calendar events with HTML formatted notes.
 - Show seconds in the menu bar clock or in the menu.
 (Optional)
-- "Join Zoom Meeting" button on Zoom meeting calendar invites.
+- “Join Zoom Meeting” button on Zoom meeting calendar invites.
 - Open calendar events from Google Calendar directly in Google Calendar.
 - Custom color for the date & time menu bar text.